dhondta/webgrep/README.md

 Search for PATTERN in each input URL and its related resources (images, scripts and style sheets).
+By default,
+ - resources are NOT downloaded
+ - response HTTP headers are NOT included in grepping ; use '--include-headers'
-PATTERN is, by default, a basic regular expression (BRE).
-Important note: webgrep does not handle recursion (in other words, it does not
-                spider additional web pages).
+ - PATTERN is a basic regular expression (BRE) ; use '-E' for extended (ERE) Important note: webgrep does not handle recursion (in other words, it does not spider additional web pages).
-Example: webgrep -i 'hello world' http://www.example.com
+Examples:
+  webgrep example http://www.example.com     # will only grep on HTML code webgrep -r example http://www.example.com  # will only grep on LOCAL images, ... webgrep -R example http://www.example.com  # will only grep on ALL images, ...

 Regexp selection and interpretation:
-  -e PATTERN, --regexp PATTERN
+  -e REGEXP, --regexp REGEXP
                         use PATTERN for matching
   -f FILE, --file FILE  obtain PATTERN from FILE
   -E, --extended-regexp